IvonnaD/Java-expenses-registration-system/README.md

-Simple Expenses Registration System
+                                                          Expenses Registration System

-Project Description
+Overview

-This is a simple expenses registration system built with Java, using a MySQL database, and a graphical user interface (GUI) created with Swing.
-The application allows users to perform CRUD (Create, Read, Update, Delete) operations on expenses, such as adding new expenses, viewing a list of registered expenses, updating existing expenses, deleting expenses, and calculating the total sum of expenses.
+This project is a simple expenses registration system built using Java, MySQL, and Swing.
+The application allows users to register their expenses, view all registered expenses, and calculate the total sum of expenses.

+Features
+Add New Expense: Users can enter the date, sum, and description of each expense, which is then stored in the database.
+View Expenses: Users can view all registered expenses and sort them by date and sum.
+Calculate Total Expenses: The application can calculate and display the total sum of all expenses.
+Technologies Used
+Java: The programming language used for developing the application.
+MySQL: The database used for storing expenses data.
+Swing: A GUI toolkit for creating the graphical user interface.